As a prospective tenant you should expect to be asked for a holding fee from a landlord/letting agent to reserve a

 Holding fees do not need to be registered under the tenancy deposit rules as they are not held as security in respect of a tenant’s liabilities under a tenancy agreement as no tenancy agreement has been signed.

 The holding fee payment is made with the intention of ‘holding’ a rental property to show that you are genuine with your tenancy application.
 In this world money talks and some prospective tenant’s never follow up their promises of ‘coming to finalise the paperwork tomorrow’.
 You should therefore expect to pay a holding deposit to signify that you are serious with your approach to rent the property.

 Once the letting agent/landlord has received a holding fee together with the application forms, supporting documents, and proof of identity, the property will normally be placed a ‘hold’ and all future viewings will be cancelled until your references have been completed.

 A holding deposit should only be paid once you have found a property that suits your requirements and you are sure that you want to proceed with a tenancy on that property.
 You should be asked to pay the holding deposit at the same time as completing your tenancy application forms.
 If you are required to complete a tenancy application it is recommended that you complete the forms first and ask your letting agent/landlord to check through the forms to make sure that you comply with their basic requirement for income criteria and credit worthiness.
 Only pay the holding deposit once they have signified that you’re earning enough to sustain their referencing requirements and they accept your credit profile (although they will still carry out verification checks themselves).

-Once the letting agent/landlord has completed their reference checks and accepted your tenancy application, you should expect that any fee’s for referencing will be charged from your holding deposit and the remaining balance should go towards your tenancy deposit or first months rent.
+Once the letting agent/landlord has completed their reference checks and accepted your tenancy application, you should expect the booking fee should go towards your tenancy damage deposit or first months rent.